-The audit committee has reviewed and discussed with management and Grant Thornton LLP, the Company's independent auditor, the audited financial statements as of and for the year ended December 31, 2018.
-The audit committee has also discussed with Grant Thornton LLP the matters required to be discussed by Statement on Auditing Standards 1301.
-In addition, the audit committee has received from the independent auditor its written report required by Public Company Accounting Oversight Board Rule 3526 (Communication with Audit Committees Concerning Independence) and has discussed its independence from the Company and its management.
-The audit committee also considered whether the non-audit services provided by Grant Thornton LLP to us during 2018 were compatible with its independence as auditor.
+The audit committee has reviewed and discussed with management and Grant Thornton LLP, the Company's independent auditor, the audited financial statements as of and for the year ended December 31, 2019.
+The audit committee has also discussed with Grant Thornton LLP the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
+In addition, the audit committee has received the written disclosures and the letter from the independent auditor required by applicable requirements of the PCAOB regarding the independent auditor's communications with the audit committee concerning independence, and has discussed with the independent auditor the independent auditor's independence.
+The audit committee also considered whether the non-audit services provided by Grant Thornton LLP to us during 2019 were compatible with its independence as auditor.

-Based on these reviews and discussions, the audit committee has recommended to the Board, and the Board has approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+Based on these reviews and discussions, the audit committee has recommended to the Board, and the Board has approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.

-Members of the Audit Committee D. Eugene Ewing, Chairman Harold S. Edwards Gordon M. Burns James J. Bottiglieri
+Members of the Audit Committee

+D. Eugene Ewing, Chairman James J. Bottiglieri Larry L. Enterline